mahamshahid18/rick-and-morty-graphql/README.md

 - When you're done push your changes and send us the link to your fork (don't worry, this is a private repo, noone but us is gonna know)

-- Please attach to this README.md any considerations you have or any instructions to setup and run your code if it differs from `yarn install` & `yarn start` (or the `npm` equivalent)
+- Please attach to this README.md any considerations you have or any instructions to setup and run your code if it differs from `yarn/npm install` & `yarn/npm start`

 - Please feel free to reach out if something is not clear or you have any questions.
 We will be glad to interact with you and answer any question you may have.